pythonanywhere/help_pages/articles/ScheduledTasks.md

 things you need to do to achieve that:

 1. Include a ['hashbang'](https://en.wikipedia.org/wiki/Shebang_(Unix)) at the
-   start of the file.
-For example, if your script is a series of Bash commands, the very first line would be `#!/bin/bash`
+   start of the file to tell Bash which interpreter to us.
+For example, if your script is written in Ruby, the very first line would be `#!/usr/bin/ruby`
 2. Make sure that has execute permission.
 You can use the Bash `chmod` command for that -- for example:

 ```
-chmod +x /home/myusername/myproject/myscript.sh
+chmod +x /home/myusername/myproject/myscript.rb
 ```

+(At a rather meta level, you could also schedule a Bash script that way by specifying `/bin/bash` in the hashbang.)

 ## Common issues